Lindisfritjof/Lindisfritjof/README.md

 👋 Hi, I’m @Lindisfritjof aka Fritjof!

 I’m learning to program, mainly HTML/CSS and Python.
 And to use Git.
+My other car is a horse :horse: and it's parked over @ codeberg under the same name.

 I enjoy creative writing ✍️, sailig ⛵, audio dramas 📻 and Free/Libre/Open Source software 💻.